 This is an unusual cake since it is made not with all purpose flour (wheat flour), but using rice flour, so if you are allergic to gluten, this cake is for you :) The rice flour I use is the one commonly used in South East Asian dessert, not the Japanese kind.
-As for the red bean, I use home made red bean, but you are free to use store bought ones if that is easier.
+As for the red beans, I use home made red beans, but you are free to use store-bought sweetened red beans if that is easier.

 Red Bean Rice Flour Cake

 - 2 cup rice flour (Indonesian: tepung beras)

 - 500 gram sweet red bean (the chunky version, not the paste version)

 - 1 can (1 1/4 cup) sweet condensed milk (Indonesian: susu kental manis)